 |Date||Activation Block Number||BIP Number or Software Version||Description||Type||Outcome|

 |28 July 2010||n/a1||0.3.5||OP_RETURN disabled.
-Fixing a critical bug which enabled anyone to spend any Bitcoin||Softfork||No evidence of any issues during this upgrade|
+This fixed a critical bug that allowed anyone to spend any Bitcoin||Softfork||No evidence of any issues during this upgrade|

-|31 July 2010||n/a1||0.3.6||OP_VER and OP_VERIF disabled3||Softfork||Some users had trouble upgrading and it was recommended that nodes should be shutdown if they could not be upgraded2|
+|31 July 2010||n/a1||0.3.6||OP_VER and OP_VERIF disabled.3||Softfork||Some users had trouble upgrading and it was recommended that nodes should be shut down if they could not be upgraded.2|

-|The addition of the OP_NOP functions, although perhaps there was no usage of OP_NOP prior to this point||Hardfork|
+|The addition of the OP_NOP functions; perhaps there was no usage of OP_NOP prior to this point.||Hardfork|

-|01 Aug 2010||n/a1||0.3.7||Separation of the evaluation of the scriptSig and scriptPubKey.
-Fixing a critical bug which enabled anyone to spend any Bitcoin||Potentially a non-deterministic hardfork||No evidence of any issues during this upgrade|
+|1 Aug 2010||n/a1||0.3.7||Separation of the evaluation of the scriptSig and scriptPubKey.
+This fixed a critical bug that allowed anyone to spend any Bitcoin||Potentially a non-deterministic hardfork||No evidence of any issues during this upgrade.|

-|15 Aug 2010||74,638||0.3.10||Output value overflow bug fix following a 184.5 billion Bitcoin spend incident.
-The 0.5BTC which was the input to the transaction remains unspent to this day.||Softfork||A chainsplit occurred.
-Around 5 hours after the incident, a fix was released, client 0.3.10.
-It is believed that 51 blocks were generated on the “bad chain” before the “good” chain re-took the PoW lead|
+|15 Aug 2010||74,638||0.3.10||Bug fix for output-value overflow that followed a 184.5-billion-BTC spend incident.
+The 0.5 BTC that was the input to the transaction remains unspent to this day.||Softfork||A chain split occurred.
+Around five hours after the incident, a fix was released, client 0.3.10.
+It is believed that 51 blocks were generated on the “bad chain” before the “good” chain retook the PoW lead.|

 |Disabling OP_CAT, which removed a DoS vector, along with the disabling of 14 other functions||Softfork|

-|07 Sept 2010||n/a1||0.3.12||Adding the 20,000 signature operation limit, in an incorrect way.
-This incorrect limit still exists today.||Softfork||No evidence of any issues during this upgrade|
+|7 Sept 2010||n/a1||0.3.12||Adding the 20,000-signature operation limit in an incorrect way.
+This incorrect limit still exists.||Softfork||No evidence of any issues during this upgrade.|

 |12 Sept 2010||79,400||n/a||

-Adding the 1MB blocksize limit.
+Adding the 1-MB blocksize limit.

-The “MAX_BLOCK_SIZE = 1000000” commit occurred on 15 July 2010, which was released in the 0.3.1 rc1 version of the software on 19 July 2010.
-The commit enforcing the 1MB rule occurred on 7 September 2010, activating at block 79,400.
-On 20 September 2010, Satoshi removed this activation logic, but kept the 1MB limit.
+The “MAX_BLOCK_SIZE = 1000000” commit occurred on 15 July 2010, and was released in the 0.3.1rc1 version of the software on 19 July 2010.
+The commit that enforced the 1-MB rule occurred on 7 September 2010, activating at block 79,400.
+On 20 September 2010, Satoshi removed this activation logic, but kept the 1-MB limit.

-|Softfork||No evidence of any issues during this upgrade|
+|Softfork||No evidence of any issues during this upgrade.|

 |15 March 2012||171,193||BIP30||Disallow transactions with the same TXID, unless the older one was fully spent.
-In September 2012 the rule was applied to all blocks, apart 91,842 and 91,880, which violate the rule||Softfork||This was a flag day softfork, there is no evidence of any issues|
+In September 2012, the rule was applied to all blocks apart from 91,842 and 91,880, which violate the rule||Softfork||This was a flag-day softfork.
+There is no evidence of any issues.|

-|1 April 2012||173,805||BIP16||Pay to Script Hash (P2SH) – This allows transactions to be sent to a script hash (address starting with 3) instead of a public key hash (addresses starting with 1)||Softfork||55% activation threshold, over blocks in the 7 days prior to 1 February 2012.
+|1 April 2012||173,805||BIP16||The Pay to Script Hash (P2SH) allows transactions to be sent to a script hash (address starting with 3) instead of a public key hash (addresses starting with 1).||Softfork||Activation threshold hit 55% over blocks in the seven days prior to 1 February 2012.
 Miners did not upgrade fast enough, so the evaluation point was delayed until 15 March.
-Users running 0.6.0rc1 who did not upgrade for the delay, activated the softfork early and got stuck on block 170,060 when an invalid transaction according to their nodes was mined.
-After activation problems were then caused by the remaining 45% of miners producing invalid blocks for several months after the softfork|
+Users running 0.6.0rc1, who did not upgrade for the delay, activated the softfork early and got stuck on block 170,060 when, according to their nodes, they mined an invalid transaction.
+After activation, the remaining 45% of miners producing invalid blocks for several months after the softfork.|

-|24 Mar 2013||227,835||BIP34||Requires the coinbase transaction to include the block height||Softfork||95% activation threshold.
-A successful rollout occurred|
+|24 Mar 2013||227,835||BIP34||Requires the coinbase transaction to include the block height.||Softfork||A successful rollout occurred with a 95% activation threshold.|

-|11 Mar 2013||225,430||0.8.0||This was an unplanned hardfork caused by the migration from Berkeley DB to LevelDB, which accidentally removed an unknown 10,000 BDB database lock limit.
-This caused a chainsplit which occurred on 11 March 2013, although the software which caused the error was released 20 days earlier on 20 February 2013.
-The change was reverted as the Bitcoin economy and miners switched back to 0.7.2 rules||No change in the consensus rules occurred.||A chain split of at least 24 blocks occurred, with the 0.8.0 chain having a maximum lead of 13 blocks.
+|11 Mar 2013||225,430||0.8.0||This was an unplanned hardfork caused by the migration from Berkeley DB to LevelDB, which accidentally removed an unknown 10,000-BDB database lock limit.
+This caused a chain split on 11 March 2013, although the software that caused the error was released 20 days earlier on 20 February 2013.
+The change was reverted as the Bitcoin economy and miners switched back to 0.7.2 rules.||No change in the consensus rules occurred.||A chain split of at least 24 blocks occurred, with the 0.8.0 chain having a maximum lead of 13 blocks.
 A successful double spend also occurred.
-The original rules chain eventually re-took the PoW lead|
+The original rules chain eventually re-took the PoW lead.|

-|18 Mar 2013||n/a1||0.8.1||This was a temporary softfork, introducing a new rule requiring that no more than 4,500 TXIDs are referenced by inputs in a block, this rule is stricter than the 10,000 BDB lock limit.
-The rule expired on 15 May 2013, a flag day hardfork.||Softfork||There is no evidence of any issues|
+|18 Mar 2013||n/a1||0.8.1||This was a temporary softfork, introducing a new rule that required that no more than 4,500 TXIDs could be referenced by inputs in a block.
+This rule is stricter than the 10,000-BDB lock limit.
+The rule expired 15 May 2013, a flag-day hardfork.||Softfork||There is no evidence of any issues.|

-|15 May 2013 or 16 Aug 2013||252,451 or earlier||BIP50||In August 2013 a block may have been produced which violated the original 10,000 BDB lock limit rule, which was relaxed on 15 May 2013.||Hardfork||There is no evidence of any issues|
+|15 May 2013 or 16 Aug 2013||252,451 or earlier||BIP50||In August 2013, a block may have violated the original 10,000-BDB lock-limit rule, which was relaxed 15 May 2013.||Hardfork||There is no evidence of any issues.|

-|04 July 2015||363,731||BIP66||Strict DER Signature – This upgrade means Bitcoin is no longer dependent on OpenSSL’s signature parsing||Softfork||95% threshold over a 1,000 block period.
-A chainsplit occurred, lasting 6 blocks, as some miners signaled support for BIP66 but had not upgraded and were SPY mining.
+|4 July 2015||363,731||BIP66||This strict DER signature upgrade means Bitcoin is no longer dependent on OpenSSL’s signature parsing.||Softfork||Ts reached 95% threshold over a 1,000-block period.
+A chain split lasted six blocks, as some miners signaled support for BIP66 but had not upgraded and were SPY mining.
 The new softfork rules chain eventually took the lead.|

-|14 Dec 2015||388,380||BIP65||Check Lock Time Verify – This enables funds to be locked until a specific time in the future.
-This is Bitcoin’s first new function||Softfork||Successful rollout using a 95% threshold|
+|14 Dec 2015||388,380||BIP65||CheckLockTimeVerify allows funds to be locked until a specific time in the future.
+This is Bitcoin’s first new function.||Softfork||Successful rollout using a 95% threshold.|

-|04 July 2016||419,328||BIP68
+|4 July 2016||419,328||BIP68

-|Softfork||Successful rollout using 95% versionbits signaling|
+|Softfork||Successful rollout using 95% versionbits signaling.|

-|23 July 2017||477,800||BIP91||This temporary softfork makes signaling for the SegWit upgrade mandatory||Softfork||Softfork successfully activated with an 80% miner threshold over a 336 block period, although only a tiny minority of users enforced BIP91 rules, which have since expired.
-Therefore the risk of a chainsplit was elevated in this period.|
+|23 July 2017||477,800||BIP91||This temporary softfork makes signaling for the SegWit upgrade mandatory.||Softfork||Softfork successfully activated with 80% miner threshold over a 336-block period, although only a tiny minority of users enforced BIP91 rules, which have since expired.
+This raised the risk of a chain split in this period.|

-|01 Aug 2017||478,479||BIP148||This temporary softfork makes signaling for the SegWit upgrade mandatory for a two week period following 1 August 2017||Softfork||Flag day softfork appeared to succeed with no issues, although only a minority of users enforced BIP148 rules, which have since expired.
-Therefore the risk of a chainsplit was elevated in this period.|
+|1 Aug 2017||478,479||BIP148||This temporary softfork makes signaling for the SegWit (segregated witness) upgrade mandatory for a two-week period following 1 August 2017||Softfork||Flag-day softfork appeared to succeed with no issues, although only a minority of users enforced BIP148 rules, which have since expired.
+This raised the risk of a chain split in this period.|

 |24 Aug 2017||481,824||BIP141

-|The Segregated Witness upgrade||Softfork||Rollout using 95% versionbits signaling|
+|The SegWit upgrade.||Softfork||Rollout using 95% versionbits signaling.|

-|The year 2262||13,440,000||BIP42||Fixed a 21 million coin supply cap bug.
-The software was upgraded in April 2014 to fix this bug, however the new rule does not apply until the 23rd century.||Softfork||The softfork is not applicable yet|
+|The year 2262||13,440,000||BIP42||Fixed a 21-million-coin supply-cap bug.
+The software was upgraded in April 2014 to fix this bug, but the new rule does not apply until the 23rd century.||Softfork||The softfork is not yet applicable.|

-(Sources: BitMEX Research, Github, Bitcoin Blockchain
+(Sources: BitMEX Research, GitHub, Bitcoin Blockchain)

 Was the 2013 incident a hardfork?

 Sort of a mixed bag there, you can actually take a pre BIP-50 node and fully sync the blockchain, I last did this with 0.3.24 a few months ago.
 It just will not reliably handle reorgs involving large blocks unless you change the BDB config too.
-So it’s debatable if this is a hard fork either, since it’s quasi-non-deterministic.
-There were prior bugs fixed where older versions would get stuck and stop syncing the chain before that too… So I think by a really strong definition of creating a blockchain which violates the rules mandated by prior versions we have never had a hardfork.
+So it’s debatable if this is a hardfork either, since it’s quasi-non-deterministic.
+There were prior bugs fixed where older versions would get stuck and stop syncing the chain before that too….
+So I think by a really strong definition of creating a blockchain which violates the rules mandated by prior versions we have never had a hardfork.

-Chainsplit incident of July 2015
+Chain-split incident of July 2015